-Is the fabled quantum computer about to undergo a similar transformation and evolve from the few prototype devices we have at present?
-After two significant breakthroughs in 2015, we have taken big strides towards producing commercially viable machines that could completely revolutionise computing power as we know it.
+Is the fabled quantum computer undergoing a similar transformation?
+In recent years big strides have been taken towards producing commercially viable machines that could completely revolutionise computing power as we know it.

 What are quantum computers?

-Everywhere!
-[Does that count as a superposition joke?]
-Fully viable quantum computers don’t exist yet and there are some huge technical challenges to overcome.
-This means that any serious work in this field by UK based companies is likely to automatically tick a lot of the boxes that HMRC are looking for in a valid research and development (R&D) tax credit claim, in particular:
+Fully operational quantum computers don’t exist yet with some huge technical challenges still to overcome.
+This means that any serious work in this field by UK-based companies is likely to tick a lot of the boxes that HMRC are looking for in a valid quantum computing R&D) tax credit claim, in particular:

 - Uncertainty of outcome